saha-raj/tipping-points-climate/src/content/content.md

 [segment]
 An interactive visualization to explore how small shifts in key variables can trigger large changes in Earth's climate.

-This simple model with just *three* interacting components demonstrates the principal mechanism behind extreme climatic shifts - the balance between amplifying and stabilizing mechanisms in the climate system.
+This simple model demonstrates the principal mechanisms behind extreme climatic shifts - the balance between amplifying and stabilizing mechanisms in the climate system.

-The modern climate exists in a moderate intermediate state, maintained in large part by the stabilizing role of the climate-biosphere system.

 ## Snowball and Hothouse Earths
 [segment]